 The Merritts & the Mesabi

-In 1866, Lewis Howell Merritt—a founder of Oneota Township and a pioneer of Duluth—journeyed along with many others to seek the truth behind rumors of vast deposits of gold near Lake Vermilion.
+In 1866, Lewis Howell Merritt—a founder of the town of Oneota—journeyed along with many others to seek the truth behind rumors of vast deposits of gold near Lake Vermilion.
 Like most, he found no gold, but when he returned he told his sons that the region would one day be covered with iron mines worth “more than all the gold in California.”
 In the early 1880s, Charlemagne Tower began building underground mines on what is now the Vermilion Iron Range to extract iron-rich hematite.

 In 1889, three of Merritt’s sons, led by Leonidas Merritt, went looking for more ore west of the Vermilion Range and in 1890 found large deposits of hematite made of 65 percent pure iron.
 The Merritts named the range “Mesabi,” Ojibwe for “Giant Mountain” or “Grandmother of Them All.”
 They named their first mine “Mountain Iron.”

 Extracting ore would be easier on the Mesabi than it was on the Vermilion.
 All previous ore bodies were vertical and took underground mining to retrieve.
 At the Mesabi, the ore body was horizontal and generally near the surface.
 It would be easier and cheaper to mine and it would eventually reveal itself as the largest such body on the planet, a 120-mile-long body of ore, much of which could be scraped out of the ground with a steam shovel.

 Despite the low cost of extraction, the Merritt family had little success finding investors.
 Some steel makers believed Mesabi ore lacked a high-enough consistency to work well in the blast furnaces of the time.
 And, frankly, a huge body of ore lying at the surface sounded too good to be true.
 In fact, Andrew Carnegie—whose Carnegie Steel in Pittsburgh was then the largest steel manufacturer in the world—wanted nothing to do with Mesabi ore.
 The quality was, in his opinion, inferior and not worth the investment.
 He referred to it as a “sample of dirt.”